-This section provides a number of advice regarding the preparation of the proposal.
+This section provides advice for the preparation of the proposal (phase I) and of the Observing blocks (phase II).

 8.1 Phase 1

 It is very important that the time justification (Box 9) of the proposal contains enough information so that its feasibility can be correctly assessed.
 The following points must be respected: